There are 86 results.

-Hotspots are a unique way to share information which offer online learners the opportunity to interact with the content displayed.
+A unique way to share information, images with hotspots offer online learners the opportunity to interact with course content.
 Learners can click or hover on particular parts of an image and receive pop-ups giving them more information.
-At the core of their functionality, hotspots represent information in a particular context; thus, they fulfill the multimedia principle: use words and graphics rather than words alone and the contiguity principle: align words to corresponding graphics.
-(Clark & Mayer, 2016).
-To use hotspots most effectively, consider these tips:
+Hotspots represent information in a particular context; thus, they fulfill the multimedia principle—use words and graphics rather than words alone—and the contiguity principle—align words to corresponding graphics (Clark & Mayer, 2016).

 Interestingly, there is little research regarding best practices for incorporating oral presentations into online courses (McDougall & Holden, 2017).
 When developing online courses, instructors often avoid assigning presentations due to logistical concerns (Kenkel, 2011).
 However, the benefits of oral presentations as a form of assessment are significant enough to necessitate overcoming these fears.